Luke Chueh

-Luke Chueh (/ˈtʃuː/; born March 7, 1973) is a Chinese-American lowbrow, or pop surrealist, painter.
-His works tends to be a juxtaposition of the cute with the macabre, including various self-portraits reimagining himself as a bear character.
+Luke Chueh (/ˈtʃuː/; born March 7, 1973) is a Chinese-American lowbrow, pop surrealist, painter.
+His works is a juxtaposition of the cute with the macabre, including various self-portraits reimagining himself as a bear character.

-Born to Chinese immigrants in Philadelphia, Pennsylvania, Chueh's family relocated to Fresno, California soon after his birth.
+Born to Chinese immigrants in Philadelphia, Pennsylvania, the family relocated to Fresno, California soon afterwards.
 Taught illustration at a young age, he became obsessed with interpreting the popular culture imagery he was surrounded by.
 Trained as graphic designer at California Polytechnic State University in San Luis Obispo, he was hired as an in-house designer & illustrator at the Ernie Ball Company in 1997.

-His work during this time garnered him several awards as well as features in the 1998 design annuals of both Communication Arts and Print.
-In 2003, Chueh relocated to Los Angeles where he started pursuing a career as full time painter.
-He posts regular updates on Facebook and Instagram.
+In 2003, Chueh relocated to Los Angeles and started pursuing a career as a painter.
+He hasn't had to take a day job since.

 Life

-Early years

-Luke Chueh was born on March 3, 1973, and he is a first generation Chinese-American, both of his parents having immigrated to the United States from China.
-When he was three months old, Chueh's family relocated from his birthplace of Philadelphia, Pennsylvania to Fresno, California.
+Luke Chueh was born on March 7, 1973, and is a first generation Chinese-American; his parents having immigrated to the United States from China.
+When he was three months old, Chueh's family relocated from Philadelphia, Pennsylvania to Fresno, California.
 At the age of four, his mother taught him how to draw Mickey Mouse, which began a childhood obsession to paint and illustrate renditions of his favorite things, mainly Star Wars and other "science fiction stuff that I was watching all the time."

 After graduating from Clovis West High School in 1991, the 18-year-old enrolled into the Art & Design program at California Polytechnic State University in San Luis Obispo.
-Nearing the completion of his degree, one his professors confided in Chueh that he was "a mediocre graphic designer," but explained that he was "a great illustrator" and "should pursue a career in that", despite the fact that Chueh had a graphic design concentration and his "formal" art training was restricted to a "couple quarters of Life Drawing and Illustrations classes".
+Nearing the completion of his degree, one his professors confided in Chueh that he was "a mediocre graphic designer", but that he was "a good illustrator" and "should pursue a career in that", despite the fact that Chueh had a graphic design concentration and his formal art training was restricted to a "couple quarters of Life Drawing and Illustrations classes".

-Hired by the Ernie Ball Company as an in-house designer & illustrator before receiving his bachelor's degree in 1997, Chueh primarily created T-shirt and advertisement designs for the brand.
+Hired by the Ernie Ball Company as an in-house designer & illustrator before graduation, Chueh primarily created T-shirt and advertisement designs for the brand.
 Several of these became award-winning, with the artist himself being featured in the 1998 design annuals of both Communication Arts and Print.

-During this time, Chueh began spending his nights partying, drinking, and doing drugs.
-In 2003, an addiction to painkillers resulted in his being fired, which spurred Chueh's relocation to Los Angeles with no job prospects.
+During this time, Chueh began spending his nights partying to excess, leading to him being fired from the company.
+In 2003 he relocated to Los Angeles.

+After moving to LA, Chueh kickstarted a career as a studio artist.
+However, he soon fell into addiction, his artwork, from that time, mirroring his struggles.

+In 2010, Chueh was finally able find sobriety, and is an advocate for people struggling with substance abuse.